alextanhongpin/go-hook/README.md

 - are there any retry policy?
 - batching requests?
 - how do I deal with changes to the event name
+- if the callback url is not valid, after posting n amount of errors, it should be unsubscribed automatically, the logs however will persist in a storage so that user can replay the events

 ## Interface